 Symptoms of Leg Fracture

 The most common symptom of a broken leg is pain.
 If this pain suddenly worsens or occurs during activity, there's a good chance that something is wrong.
 For example, moving the leg might be felt painful.
 Walking would be pretty troublesome, or you will not be able to walk at all.
 Also, redness, swelling, or tenderness in the affected area are also good signs of something being wrong.
 Other injuries, including broken ribs, can accompany the fractured leg.

 In addition, your leg might take a different shape.
-If you've fallen or been in an accident, try to assess your entire body for pain, tenderness, and abnormal sensations.Additional Read: Fracture in Your Bones?
-Important Facts to Keep in Mind
+If you've fallen or been in an accident, try to assess your entire body for pain, tenderness, and abnormal sensations.Additional Read: Fracture in Your Bones

 - Obesity can be one of the reasons for going through leg fractures

 - If any sort of accident takes place

 - Osteoporosis can be one of the reasons.
 It is such a condition that affects the bones.
 Osteoporosis makes your bones weak, which might lead to a broken bones.

 This is our body's longest and strongest bone, situated above our knees.
 The femur bone is also known as the thigh bone.